-In February 2004, two purported shareholder derivative lawsuits were filed in the United States District Court for the District of Massachusetts against us and certain of its officers and directors, naming us as a nominal defendant.
+In February 2004, three purported shareholder derivative lawsuits were filed in the United States District Court for the District of Massachusetts against us and certain of our officers and directors, naming us as a nominal defendant.
 Also in February 2004, two purported shareholder derivative lawsuits were filed in the business litigation session of the superior court of Suffolk County of Massachusetts against us and certain of our directors and officers, also naming us as a nominal defendant.
 The suits claim that certain of our officers and directors breached their fiduciary duties to our stockholders and to the company.
 The complaints are derivative in nature and do not seek relief from us.
 However, we have entered into indemnification agreements in the ordinary course of business with certain of the defendant officers and directors and may be obligated throughout the pendency of these actions to advance payment of legal fees and costs incurred by the defendants pursuant to our obligations under the indemnification agreements and/or applicable Delaware law.
 We filed a motion to dismiss the state court cases and a motion to stay the federal action pending the outcome of the motion to dismiss in state court.
 On June 11, 2004, the state court held oral argument on the motion and took the matter under advisement.
-Discovery has been stayed pending the outcome of the motion to dismiss.
+On June 28, 2004, the federal court consolidated the three actions and stayed the case pending ruling by the state court on the motion to dismiss.
+On August 10, 2004, the federal court selected lead counsel in the consolidated action and ordered that a consolidated amended complaint be filed by October 12, 2004.
 We believe that we have substantial legal and factual defenses to the claims, which we intend to pursue vigorously.
 There is no assurance we will prevail in defending these actions.